 Escott Bay Resort: The adventure starts with fishing, hiking, horseback trail riding, pack trips and hunting – and with the snow comes x-country skiing & snowmobiling.
 Located between Tweedsmuir and Itcha Ilgachuz Parks, we offer fully serviced cabins and camping facilities. more

 If you would like to have your business listed, please Click Here.

 FACILITIES & ACTIVITIES

-- Campgrounds are located at the bottom of "the hill" at
+- Campgrounds are located at the bottom of "The Hill" at the

-the Atnarko River (28 units) and at Fisheries Pool near Stuie (14
+Atnarko River and at Fisheries Pool near Stuie.
+Atotal of 36 vehicular

-units).
-Water, toilets, wood, a sani-station and picnic areas are
+access campsites.
+Water, toilets, wood, a sani-station and picnic areas

 Bella Coola, Hagensborg, Nimpo Lake

 and Anahim Lake.